BJP General Secretary Vinod Tawde accused of distributing cash day before Maharashtra polls

 Hitendra Thakur, Kshitij Thakur and Tawde reportedly left the hotel together.

-The two parties mutually agreed to hold a press conference with Hitendra Thakur, Kshitij Thakur, Tawde and BJP candidate Rajan Naik.
+The two parties agreed to hold a press conference with Hitendra Thakur, Kshitij Thakur, Tawde and BJP candidate Rajan Naik.
 However, Election Commission officials halted the event as it would violate the “silence period” a day before polling.

 The police sealed the hotel following protests by Bahujan Vikas Agadi workers.
 At least three FIRs have been filed in connection with the allegations and the ensuing commotion.